ya lit

-Writers are often advised to avoid certain tropes in their writing, but let's face it... some tropes/cliches are unavoidable.
+Writers are often advised to avoid certain tropes in their writing, but let’s face it… some tropes/cliches are unavoidable.
 And some are irresistible!
-Tropes and cliches can be bad, don't get me wrong.
+Tropes and cliches can be bad, don’t get me wrong.
 They are dreaded and spurned for a reason.
-They can break a story and turn a reader away from a book or … Continue reading Favorite Tropes
+They can break a story and turn a reader away from a book or Continue reading

 Writing Techniques: Self-editing and revising!